kathy & ron goodlad: 50+ years of learning together

 And Kaysville Again

 No home to return to yet.
-With miraculous intervention we made a soft landing back in Kaysville where we learned lessons in peacemaking, forgiveness, and persistence.
+With miraculous intervention, we made a soft landing back in Kaysville, where we learned lessons in peacemaking, forgiveness, and persistence.

 Colton, California